sddhrthrt/tech_blog/source/_posts/2014-04-30-the-need-for-control.markdown

 [(Official lyrics and many other poems for children)][2]

-Mister Fred Rogers is asked to defend the $20mn that was granted by the US Govt. for his children's education programme.
-In the hearing, he is talking to the authoritative man who has the chair for the hearing.
+[Mister Fred Rogers][3] is asked to defend the $20mn that was granted by the US Govt.  for his children's education programme, [Mister Rogers' Neighborhood][4].
+In the hearing, he is talking to an authoritative man who has the chair for the hearing.
 With his soothing polite voice and utterly humble way of speaking, Mister Rogers asks if he could read out a poem that he wrote to give an idea of what his programme gives the children.
-The man on the seat says of course, and Mister goes on to read this poem.
+The man on the seat says of course, and Mister Rogers goes on to read this poem.

-So profound the lines were, the chair replies "I think it's wonderful.
+How profound, meaningful and touching the lines are, is substantiated by the chair's reaction: he exclaims "I think it's wonderful.
 I think you've just earned yourself a twenty million dollars!"

 I wish I had listened to these lines when I was a child.
 Maybe then, just maybe, I'd not have said some words and done some deeds that now I want to forget